user2736263/backtesting/README.md

 ### Emergency Endpoints

 #### `GET /force_sell`
-Forces exit of current position using available wallet balance (98% of free balance).
+Forces exit of current position by placing a reduce-only market order for the full position size.

 **Response (Success):**
 ```json